hummingbot/hummingbot-site/docs/blog/posts/improvements-to-discord-support-bounties/index.md

   - 2 points for answers concerning V2 Strategies, Dashboard, and other new/advanced Hummingbot features
   - 3 points for going the extra mile in assisting users and hand-holding them through their issues

+!!! warning
-* How are points allocated each week?
+    How are points allocated each week?

 ### Discord `support-evaluator` Role